 - Chiricahua Gallery, located in Rodeo, offers an excellent selection of hand crafted items and original art work from local artists.
 It is open year round.
 Check their website for hours.
 (575) 557-2225

 - Southwestern Research Station, located in the canyon at the confluence of the Middle Fork and North Fork of Cave Creek, has a small gift shop.
-It is open March – October on Wednesday – Saturday from 8:00am to 12:00pm and 1:00pm to 5:00pm.
-The gift shop is closed Sunday – Tuesday.

 The local community in the Cave Creek Canyon area sponsors many activities and organizations, which are described on the Portal/Rodeo website.
 Visitors are welcome to learn about the area and participate in activities that interest them.

 - Bisbee, AZ

 - Amerind Museum, Dragoon, AZ

 - Hideout Ranch

 The US Forest Service maintains several excellent campgrounds.
 Descriptions and current status are available on the USFS Website, and you can also contact the Visitor Information Center (520-558-2221) for more details.
 Although some campgrounds are closed, dispersed camping is available in the National Forest west of the Southwestern Research Station.